‘General Hospital’ Spoilers For Monday: Jax Threatens Nikolas As Plans Face Hiccups

 Spoilers for this week of General Hospital had teased that numerous bombshells would drop and that was definitely the case.
 Fans have suspected for the past few months that it would turn out that Nikolas Cassadine was still alive, which is now known to be true, and Friday’s show confirmed another viewer theory.

 Ever since Hayden Barnes and Jasper Jacks were revealed to be working together on some secret Cassadine project, viewers have wondered if they might have known that Nikolas was still alive.
-During Thursday’s episode, fans finally saw that Nik is indeed alive and back in Port Charles, and the next bombshell dropped at the end of Friday’s show.
+During Thursday’s episode, fans finally saw that Nik is indeed alive and back in Port Charles.

-Jax texted Hayden late on Halloween night and told her to head to his place as plans had changed.
+Jax texted Hayden late on Halloween night and told her to head to his place because plans had changed.
 Once she arrived, Nikolas stepped into the living room.
 That scene not only confirmed that Nik is truly back and isn’t a hallucination of Ava’s, but it also proved that fans were right in thinking that Hayden and Jax already knew the Cassadine heir was still alive.

 The sneak peek for Monday’s show teases that things will get tense between Nikolas and Jax.
 General Hospital spoilers indicate that Jax will basically threaten that once this deal stops being attractive, he’s out.
 It sounds as if Jax is cautioning Nik that he’s still game to pursue this search for Mikkos’ codicil unless things get too messy.
-Unfortunately, it looks as if things might get messy quite quickly.
+Unfortunately, it looks as if things might get messy in short order.

 Can Laura believe what Ava thinks she saw in the gallery?
 Is it possible Nikolas is still alive and back in Port Charles?